 Route Creation from Existing Workout

-Alternatively you can create a route from completed workouts in FLOW by clicking the STAR in the bottom right hand corner of the map.
+Alternatively you can create a route from completed workouts in FLOW by selecting the STAR in the bottom right hand corner of the map.

 Loading your route